HL7/davinci-vbpr/input/pagecontent/profiles.md

 This page is under development.
 </div>

-List of profiles that define constrains on FHIR resources for systems conforming to this implementation guide.
+List of profiles that define constrains on FHIR resources for systems conforming to this implementation guide:

 * [VBPR MeasureReport]
+* [VBPR Summary MeasureReport]
 * [VBC Measure]
 * [VBC Contract]